nini22P/mpv-tauri/plugins/tauri-plugin-libmpv/README.md

 ## License

-This project is licensed under the LGPL-2.1 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MPL-2.0 License - see the [LICENSE](LICENSE) file for details.

-This plugin utilizes the `libmpv2` and `libmpv2-sys` crate, which is also licensed under the **LGPL-2.1** license.